-Orthopedic Surgery and Neurosurgery Malpractice Lawyers
+Orthopedic and Neurosurgical Malpractice Lawyers

 Orthopedic Surgery & Neurosurgery Malpractice in New Jersey

 Each year, some 200,000 patients undergo back surgery to relieve chronic pain in New Jersey and across the nation.
 Orthopedic specialists and neurosurgeons promise patients decreased pain, improved mobility, and a better quality of life after surgery, but that is not always the outcome.
 All surgeries involve some risk; however, back and spine surgeries are more likely to cause catastrophic injuries, including spinal cord trauma, nerve damage, loss of function, and paralysis.
-Orthopedic surgery and neurosurgery malpractice from back surgery and other treatments are a leading cause of complications.
+Orthopedic surgery and neurosurgical malpractice from back surgery and other treatments are a leading cause of complications.
 Nursing malpractice or errors at the hospital or surgical center might also be to blame.

-Malpractice by Neurosurgeons and Orthopedic Specialists
+Neurosurgeons and Orthopedic Specialists Malpractice Cases

 Of all medical specialists, neurosurgeons have the highest rate of malpractice cases.
 Orthopedic surgeons come in fourth.
 Since the early 1990s, neurosurgeons have performed an increasing number of spine surgeries, and lawsuits have risen accordingly.
 Today, they earn roughly sixty percent of their income performing spine surgeries.
 Legal studies indicate that orthopedic surgeons have one-tenth the malpractice rate compared to neurosurgeons that perform similar operations.
 These are a few causes of malpractice-related injury: